OmarElgabry/miniPHP/README.md

         parent::beforeAction();

         $actions = ['create', 'delete'];	// specific action methods
         $actions = ['*'];		        	// all action methods

         $this->Security->requireSecure($actions);
     }
 ```
 #### Domain Validation<a name="referer"></a>

-Check & validate if request is coming from the same domain.
+It checks & validates if request is coming from the same domain.
 Although they can be faked, It's good to keep them as part of our security layers.

 #### Form Tampering<a name="form-tampering"></a>